-When you start searching for a canopy or tent, the vast amount of information available can quickly overwhelm you.
+When you start searching for a canopy or tent, the vast amount of information available for the various types of tents and related products can quickly overwhelm you.
 There are instant canopies, party tents, garden canopies, camping tents, and many others.
 It can be hard to know which one you need.
 So if you're suffering from a little bit of information overload, this guide will help you in narrowing down your search.

 Shelters for Parties and Outdoor Events

 Because canopies are so often used for outdoor parties and events, they come in a variety with a multitude of names.
 There are so many that it can be hard to tell the difference between them.
 Below, you will find some basic information about each type.

 It doesn't get much more user-friendly than with pop up canopies.
 They can be easily set up and taken down by a single person extremely quickly.
 No tools are required either!
 Transporting them is also a breeze.
 Very light for their size, it's not unusual for models on the smaller size to weigh as little as forty pounds!
 They also fit in the trunk of an average car when collapsed, compact and ready to be taken anywhere.
 Many also come with carrying bags for extra convenience.

 However, that doesn't mean pop up canopies are the right choice for every situation.
 That praised ultra-light construction and simple set up make them less durable and susceptible to extreme weather.
 They also don't stand up to being left open for long periods, even for a few days.

 There are some heavier duty models, such as the Monster line by Caravan which provides a heavier, more durable pop up.
 On the other hand, these waterproof canopies are also cumbersome and require extra time to expand and put away.